The hosting and the name: $150 / year + $20 / year

-The host: The host of your website is the place where the actual files that make up your website are stored (hosted).
-The hosting company will also provide ftp and email services for your domain name.
+The hosting: The “host” of your website is the place where the actual files that make up your website are stored (hosted).
+The same company that hosts your website files can also register your domain name.
 Hosting can be provided by companies like SiteGround, GoDaddy and DreamHost.

 The website: $50 + $500

-Customizing an existing WordPress theme is the most cost-effective way to build a website.
+- Customizing an existing WordPress website template (called a theme) is the most cost-effective way to build a website.

-The management: Now that your website is up and running, someone needs to watch over the site and keep it up to date and safe.
+The management: Now that your website is up and running, someone needs to watch over the site and keep it up-to-date, backed-up and safe.

 How much does a website cost?